 If you have a desktop computer with no serial port, an alternative to the USB adapter is to install a serial port card in one of the computer's spare PCI slots.
 I bought a StarTech 2 Port 16550 Serial PCI Card, model number PCI2S550.
 It took just a few minutes to open my computer, plug in the new card, and install the device driver software.

 In order to drive an external sounder from the serial port, you'll need an interface circuit like the one shown below.
-The circuit can be built from common parts available at Fry's or online for $10 or so.
+The circuit can be built from common parts available at Fry's or on line for $10 or so.
 The components can even be made to fit inside a DB9 serial port connector, although you may prefer to build it in a project box.

 Parts List |